-In the previous UNGASS / GARP report two years ago, UAE reported [quote] "a good degree of political support from leaders and policy makers to the national efforts to curb the spread of HIV and provide care and support services to AIDS patients.
+In the previous GARP reports, UAE reported [quote] "a good degree of political support from leaders and policy makers to the national efforts to curb the spread of HIV and provide care and support services to AIDS patients.
 UAE governmental officials speak publicly and favourably about HIV efforts in major domestic forums."
-Two years on, the high-level commitment and political support that was reported in 2010 continues to be crucial, as there are still a number of challenges in this area: overall, the profile of HIV/AIDS on the national agenda needs to be strengthened.
+The high-level commitment and political support continues to be crucial, as there are still a number of challenges in this area: overall, the profile of HIV/AIDS on the national agenda needs to be strengthened.